-WALK OFF: Students may walk off campus at dismissal to meet a ride at a designated off-campus location.
+WALK ON AND OFF: Students may be dropped off a distance away from campus or walk off campus at dismissal to meet a ride at a designated off-campus location.
 To avoid conflict with our established carpool patterns, we ask that this location is not at a place where your parked car would disrupt traffic flow and/or is at least two blocks away from the school.
 Once a student leaves for the day, they may not return to campus.
-For example, students may not go to a Food Hall and then return to Exploris to be picked up.
+For example, students may not be dropped off and then leave campus to go to the food hall or go to a Food Hall after dismissal and then return to Exploris to be picked up.
 Families are responsible for student safety and for following local traffic regulations and policies once students leave the Exploris campus.